NannyML/nannyml/docs/how_it_works/chunking_data.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To ensure that there is no significant noise present in data recontruction results NannyML suggests a minimum chunk size
-based on the number of features user to perform data reconstruction according to this function:
+based on the number of features used to perform data reconstruction according to this function:

 .. math::

     f(x) = \textrm{Int}( 20 * x ^ {\frac{5}{6}})

-The result based on internal testing.
+The results are based on internal testing.
 It is merely a suggestion because multidimensional data can have difficult to foresee
 instabilities.
 A better suggestion could be derived by inspecting the data used to look for
 :ref:`multivariate drift<multivariate_drift_detection>` but at the cost of increased computation time.